Mr Hudson: 2013–2017: Writing and Production

 In March 2013, Mr. Hudson debuted the new single "Fred Astaire" via SoundCloud.
 "Fred Astaire" would later be released as a commercial single in August of the same year, with accompanying video directed by prominent English portrait and fashion photographer Rankin and photographer Vicky Lawton.
 Since then he has released additional tracks taken from the album: "Move" with Rankin shooting the video exclusively for Hunger TV, in December 2013 and "Step into The Shadows" featuring Idris Elba in May 2014.

 In November, Epic Records recording artist Future released the track "Real and True" featuring Miley Cyrus & Mr. Hudson in the US.
 The track was co written by Mr. Hudson with the video shot by photographer Rankin.
-December 2013 saw the release of Rebecca Ferguson’s album entitled Freedom with the track '‘Beautiful Design'’ which Mr. Hudson co wrote & produced.
+December 2013 saw the release of Rebecca Ferguson's album entitled Freedom with the track "Beautiful Design" which Mr. Hudson co wrote and produced.
 2014 saw the release of Idris Elba's Idris Elba presents Mi Mandela on which Hudson features and co-produced.
 The same year Hudson collaborated with Paloma Faith on the track "Take Me" on her third studio album A Perfect Contradiction.

 Hudson spent most of 2014 writing and producing Paper Gods by Duran Duran, released 11 September 2015.
 Lead singer Simon le Bon had this to say of Hudson's involvement: "Him coming on board was a very crucial stage actually, it glued it all together.
 Before we had a bunch of different songs and he brought it together and gave it a direction.
-He also gave us the confidence to leave each other’s space, and this is the first time we have got this on an album."
+He also gave us the confidence to leave each other's space, and this is the first time we have got this on an album."
 In October 2015, Hudson released a single titled, "Dancing Thru It", followed by the critically acclaimed "Hey You".